dotnet/corefx/src/System.Diagnostics.DiagnosticSource/src/DiagnosticSourceUsersGuide.md

 Callbacks will continue to happen as long as nothing calls Dispose() on this subscription object.
 The above code never calls it, so it will receive callbacks forever.

-It is important to note that when you Subscribe to AllListeners, you get a callback for ALL ACTIVE DiagnositicListeners.
+It is important to note that when you Subscribe to AllListeners, you get a callback for ALL ACTIVE DiagnosticListeners.
-Thus upon subscribing you get a furry of callbacks of all existing DiagnositicListeners but as new ones are created, you get a callback for those as well.
+Thus upon subscribing you get a flurry of callbacks of all existing DiagnosticListeners but as new ones are created, you get a callback for those as well.
 Thus you get a complete list of everything it is possible to subscribe to.

 Finally, note that the code above is taking advantage of convenience functionality in the System.Reactive.Core library.
-The DiagnosticListener.AllListeners.Subscribe method actually requires that it be passed an IOberserver<DiagnosticListener>, which is a class that has three callbacks (OnNext, OnError, OnComplete), but we passed it a Action<DiagnosticListener>.
-The magic that makes this work is an extension method in System.Reactive.Core that takes the Action and from it makes a IOberserver (called AnonymousObserver) which calls the Action on its OnNext callback.
+The DiagnosticListener.AllListeners.Subscribe method actually requires that it be passed an IObserver<DiagnosticListener>, which is a class that has three callbacks (OnNext, OnError, OnComplete), but we passed it a Action<DiagnosticListener>.
+The magic that makes this work is an extension method in System.Reactive.Core that takes the Action and from it makes a IObserver (called AnonymousObserver) which calls the Action on its OnNext callback.
 This glue is what makes the code concise.

-#### Subscribing to DiagnositicListeners
+#### Subscribing to DiagnosticListeners

-A DiagnositicListener implements the IObservable<KeyValuePair<string, object>> interface, so you can call 'Subscribe' on it as well.
+A DiagnosticListener implements the IObservable<KeyValuePair<string, object>> interface, so you can call 'Subscribe' on it as well.
 Thus we can fill out the previous example a bit

 ```C#